cldellow/datasette-ui-extras/README.md

 - facets are re-styled (inspired by [datasette#1159](https://github.com/simonw/datasette/pull/1159))
 - tables have a "sticky" header that remains visible as you scroll (similar to "Freeze Rows" in Google Sheets)
 - pressing `/` focuses the search box on tables that have one
+- JSON arrays of strings are displayed as a comma-separated list

 ## Development